photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ### Step 3: Index your library ###

 Go to Library in our Web UI to start indexing or importing.
-Alternatively, you can run this command in a terminal to index all files in the `Originals` folder:
+Alternatively, you can run this command in a terminal to index all files in the *originals* folder:

 ```
 docker-compose exec photoprism photoprism index -c
 ```

-The `-c` flag tells the command to automatically create JPEGs from other file types when needed to display them in a browser.
+The `-c` flag will automatically create JPEGs from other file types when needed to display them in a browser.
 They will be stored in the same folder next to the original using the best possible quality.
+Converting is not possible in read-only mode.

 Photos will become visible one after another.
 You can watch the indexer working in the terminal, or the logs tab in Library.

 !!! tip
     `index --all` will re-index existing files, for example after updates.

-To import files, run `photoprism import` after putting them in the `Import` folder:
+To import files, run `photoprism import` after putting them in the *import* folder:

 ```
 docker-compose exec photoprism photoprism import